0xPARC/0xparc-intro-book/retreat-notes.typ

 == Verifying a triangle count

-Suppose Peggy and Victor have a finite simple graph $G = (V,E)$ on $n$ vertices and want to count the number of triangles in it.
+Suppose Penny and Victor have a finite simple graph $G = (V,E)$ on $n$ vertices and want to count the number of triangles in it.
 Victor can count this in $O(n^3)$ time, but that's a lot of work.
-We'd like to have Peggy provide a proof to Victor that Victor can check in less time.
+We'd like to have Penny provide a proof to Victor that Victor can check in less time.
 Victor will always need at least $O(n^2)$ time because he needs to read the entire input; our protocol will require only $O(n^2 log n)$ time from Bob.